DongzeHE/scpca-docs/docs/getting_started.md

 Dimensionality reduction is commonly used as a precursor to plotting, clustering, and other downstream analysis.

-The obejcts contain results from performing [principal component analysis (PCA)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#principal-components-analysis), a technique that identifies new axes that capture the largest amount of variation in the data, and [uniform manifold approximation and projection(UMAP)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection), which may be better for visualization.
+The objects contain results from performing [principal component analysis (PCA)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#principal-components-analysis), a technique that identifies new axes that capture the largest amount of variation in the data, and [uniform manifold approximation and projection(UMAP)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection), which may be better for visualization.
 Use caution when interpreting UMAP results, as location, spacing, and density of clusters can be dependent on parameter choices and random effects and do not always accurately represent the relationships among cells.

 Dimensionality reduction results can be accessed in the `SingleCellExperiment` objects using the following command: